When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Distilled water is created by boiling water, collecting the steam, and allowing it to condense back into a liquid, removing all mineral content and impurities.
+• Distilled water is made by boiling water into steam and condensing it back into a liquid to remove minerals and impurities.

-• Drinking distilled water can reduce the risk of waterborne diseases and reduce consumption of chemicals found in tap water.
+• Drinking it can lower your risk of waterborne diseases and reduce your intake of harmful chemicals often found in tap water.

 What is Distilled Water?